Barista FIRE Redefines Retirement and Freedom – Here’s How to Achieve It

 Part of your plan should include a goal to pay off debt.
 Imagine how much money you would save each month if your paycheck weren’t going to credit card debt, student loan repayments, and car notes.

-Paying this debt off is imperative to achieve your early retirement goals.
+Paying off debt is imperative to achieving your early retirement goals.
 Debt is like a ball and chain hanging over your shoulders, preventing you from doing what you want.
 Make getting out of debt a top priority when developing your financial plan.

 Invest